Michelle F. Moseley Counseling

 Mobility issues are another important consideration when ensuring folks can get the services they want and need.
 Despite best efforts, sometimes therapy offices are located in areas with inaccessible parking, buildings that have only stairs, or places with narrow hallways.
 These design aspects can hinder someone’s ability to easily access their provider in person.

-Because folks are able to meet with a provider from their own space via telehealth, they are able to have access to whatever accomodations they may need.
+Because folks are able to meet with a provider from their own space via telehealth, they are able to have access to whatever accommodations they may need.
 Telehealth also may offer the ability to adjust volume as needed, or even to utilize closed captioning or messaging during sessions.

 Pets Can Attend Therapy Too